A Note for the Tuesday History Group

 Metals of one sort or another make up about a quarter of the rocks and minerals in the Earth's crust, although almost always in the form of compounds with other elements.
 The rocks or minerals from which we can extract metals are called ores.

 Metals can be arranged in a list in an order of reactivity.
-Here are a few selected metals in their order of reactivity, the most reactive first.
+Here are a few selected metals in their order of reactivity, the least reactive first.

-The higher a metal is in the list the more rapidly it reacts with oxygen and water and other substances, and the more difficult it is to extract from its ores.
+The lower a metal is in this list the more rapidly it reacts with oxygen and water and other substances, and the more difficult it is to extract from its ores.

-Bronze is an alloy (see next Paragraph) of about 90% copper and 10% tin, and is much harder than copper by itself.
+Bronze is an alloy of about 90% copper and 10% tin, and is much harder than copper by itself.

-Then came iron - this needs very high temperatures, far higher than can be produced in an ordinary wood fire.
-These temperatures can only be produced inside a blast furnace, where air is forced at high pressure into the middle of burning charcoal or coke.
+Then came iron - this needs much higher temperatures, much higher than can be produced in an ordinary wood fire.
 This why the Bronze Age came before the Iron Age!

-Metals above iron in the order of reactivity are very hard to separate from their compounds and few were isolated until the eighteenth century CE.
+Metals above iron in the order of reactivity are very hard to separate from their ores and few were isolated until the eighteenth century CE.

 The purity of gold is measured in carats.
 Pure gold is twenty four carat.
 Twenty two carat gold is twenty two parts of gold and two parts of copper (adding up to twenty four), eighteen carat gold is eighteen parts of gold and six parts of copper, and so on.